Spring into Swimming!

 Learn more by emailing Sarah Cloutier

-P/C familiarizes children between the ages of 6 months and 2 years with the water and teaches fundamental swimming skill by incorporating water activities.
+P/C familiarizes children between the ages of 6 months to 18 months with the water and teaches fundamental swimming skill by incorporating water activities.
 This level will provide safety information for parents and teach techniques parents can use to orient their children to the water.

 Water Drop/Parent (Red Cross PC Level 2)